ddswoosh/Embedded-Websocket/README.md

-# Embedded System w/ Web Socket Server
+# Embedded System w/ Web Socket Server (In Progress)

 Cortex-M architecture microcontroller will be embedded and run bare metal with rust.
 The web socket server will be coded in C# and hosted on AWS for low latency and almost 0 downtime.